pegi3s/dockerfiles/utilities/MANUAL.md

 In this command, you should replace:
 - `/your/data/dir` to point to the directory that contains the input file you want to process.
 - `/data/file*.fasta` to the actual names of your input FASTA files.

-Note that it is possible to use bash wildcards such as `/data/*` when running the command, altough in this case the command should be called using `bash -c`, that is: `docker run --rm -v /your/data/dir:/data pegi3s/utilities bash -c "batch_fasta_remove_line_breaks /data/*.fasta"`
+Note that it is possible to use bash wildcards such as `/data/*` when running the command.

 This command will process all the input FASTA files specified, editing them in place.
 See the [`fasta_remove_line_breaks`](#fasta_remove_line_breaks) command descripion for an example.

-## `batch_fasta_remove_stop_codons`

-The `batch_fasta_remove_stop_codons` script modifies the sequences in one or more FASTA files to remove the stop codons (TAA, TAG and TGA) at the end of sequences.

-Note that if the input files have line breaks separating the sequences, they should be removed using the `fasta_remove_line_breaks` script.
-Otherwise, stop codons will be removed from each sequence line.

-You should adapt and run the following command: `docker run --rm -v /your/data/dir:/data pegi3s/utilities batch_fasta_remove_stop_codons /data/file1.fasta /data/file2.fasta`

-In this command, you should replace:
-- `/your/data/dir` to point to the directory that contains the input file you want to process.
-- `/data/file*.fasta` to the actual names of your input FASTA files.

-Note that it is possible to use bash wildcards such as `/data/*` when running the command, altough in this case the command should be called using `bash -c`, that is: `docker run --rm -v /your/data/dir:/data pegi3s/utilities bash -c "batch_fasta_remove_stop_codons /data/*.fasta"`

-This command will process all the input FASTA files specified, editing them in place.
-See the [`fasta_remove_stop_codons`](#fasta_remove_stop_codons) command descripion for an example.

 ## `count_dockerhub_pulls`